 Each lead organisation must have a board of trustees or directors that meets regularly and consists of at least 3 unrelated persons.

 An organisation can only be party to one proposal.

 The problem identified and the solution proposed must all relate to both skills and employment for people facing multiple challenges in less affluent neighbourhoods.

 How to apply

-- Download and complete the application form – Community Challenge Application Form
+- Complete the online grant application form – New Anglia LEP Community Challenge Application Form

 - Annual accounts for the last 2 financial years

 - A budget for your proposed project, including all other funding sources